sfwa/TRICAL/README.md

 The field norm should be the magnitude of the calibrated readings; TRICAL will scale your measurements to reach that value.
-If possible, it should be fairly close to the magnitude of the measurements themselves, since that will reduce the time taken to converge on an estimate of the calibration parameters.
+If possible, it should be fairly close to the magnitude of the measurements themselves (ideally 1.0), since that will reduce the time taken to converge on an estimate of the calibration parameters.

 The measurement noise should be something like the standard deviation of your measurement error.
 If in doubt, you can use the RMS noise value from your